gurkpet/Bash/README.md

 pushToOrigin - this will push the current branch to origin

-pushBash - this is copy bashProfile to local git folder and then push it origin
+updateBash - this is copy bashProfile to local git folder and then push it origin